Andrew Constable, Lord Constable: Life

 He briefly served as Solicitor General for Scotland from March to June 1922.
 In July 1922 he was appointed a Senator of the College of Justice, succeeding Lord Salvesen, and took the judicial title Lord Constable.

-He was created a Commander of the Order of the British Empire (CBE) in 1920.
+He was created a Commander of the Order of the British Empire (CBE) in the 1920 New Year Honours.

 In 1925 he was elected a Fellow of the Royal Society of Edinburgh, his proposers were Sir James Alfred Ewing, Sir Thomas Hudson Beare, Sir Harold Jalland Stiles, and William Wilson.

 He is buried in a row of modern law lords against the north wall of the 20th century extension to Dean Cemetery in Edinburgh.